13 July 2018

 Highlights by Campus

 - Irvine.
-The overall admission rate declined from 41% to 37% on a 9% growth in applications.
+The overall admission rate declined precipitously from 37% to 29% on a 12% surge in applications and 12% decline in admits.
 Admission rates declined across the board for residents and non-residents.
-Out of state and international admission rates at Irvine remain higher than the resident admission rate (47% and 45% vs 33%).
+Out of state and international admission rates at Irvine remain higher than the resident admission rate (43% and 39% vs 25%).

 - Merced.
-The overall admission rate declined from 74% to 72% as admitted student growth outpaced applicant growth for the year (9% vs 6%).
-Virtually all of the 900 additional admitted students in 2017 were California residents.
-The mix of out of state and international admits remained steady at 6% of total.
+The overall admission rate declined from 75% to 71% as admitted student growth outpaced applicant growth for the year (9% vs 3%).
+Virtually all of the 500 additional admitted students in 2018 were California residents.
+The mix of out of state and international admits fell from 6% to 4% of total.
+Like Davis, Merced was one of just three campuses to increase the total number of admitted students year over year.

 - Riverside.
-The overall admission rate declined from 66% to 57% on an 11% decline in admitted students.
-Residents and non-residents all experienced declines in admit rates, and the mix of California resident admits remains high at 88% of total.
+The overall admission rate declined from 58% to 51% on an 12% surge in admitted students.
+Residents and non-residents all experienced declines in admit rates, and the mix of California resident admits remains high at 89% of total.

 - Santa Cruz.
-The overall admission rate declined from 58% to 51% in 2017 on the strength of 8% applicant growth and a 5% decrease in admitted students.
-The number of admitted residents declined 14%, while out-of-state admits grew 13% and international admits grew 33%.
-The mix of out of state and international students grew from 22% of total admits in 2016 to 29% of total admits in 2017.
-Admission rates for out of state and international applicants are significantly higher at this campus than the resident admit rate (83% and 74% vs 45%).
+The overall admission rate declined from 55% to 48% in 2018 on the strength of 14% applicant growth.
+The number of admitted residents declined 14%, while out-of-state admits declined 4% and international admits grew 8%.
+The mix of out of state and international students grew from 29% of total admits in 2017 to 31% of total admits in 2017.
+Admission rates for out of state and international applicants are significantly higher at this campus than the resident admit rate (83% and 78% vs 41%).

-- Opportunity persists for out of state and international applicants.
+- Pockets of opportunity persist for out of state and international applicants.
 The search for improved diversity and full pay applicants to counter rising expenses should continue to create opportunity for non-residents interested in a UC education.
-Not all campuses have reached their non-resident enrollment limits, and in contrast to a declining admission rate for residents this past year, out of state and international admission rates are on the rise.
+Not all campuses have reached their non-resident enrollment limits, and the mix of out of state and international admission rates are on the rise as selected campuses.

-- Admission rate advantages exist at Davis, Irvine, San Diego and Santa Cruz.
+- Admission rate advantages exist at Davis, Irvine, San Diego, Santa Barbara and Santa Cruz.
 Decided admission rate advantages persist for out of state and international students at Davis, Irvine and Santa Cruz.
-An out of state advantage exists at San Diego as well.
+Out of state advantages exist at San Diego and Santa Barbara as well.

 Out of State